PetePrattis/image-quantization-DPCM-compression-encoding-and-motion-compensation/README.md

 **This is a Python project from my early days as a Computer Science student**

-_This programm was created for the sixth semester class Multimedia Systems and is one of the final projects for the class_
+_This programs were created for the sixth semester class Multimedia Systems and are projects for extra credit for the class_

 > #### Description of project
 >